This post may contain affiliate links. Read my full disclosure policy.

 - For a more authentic version, use more fresh oregano, cutting back the cilantro!

-- spoon it over grilled chicken, beef or fish
+- Spoon chimichurri over grilled chicken, grilled beef or fish.

 - Toss with pasta for a light and flavorful pasta salad